rclone/rclone/docs/content/commands/rclone_mount.md

 ## Options

 ```
-      --allow-non-empty                        Allow mounting over a non-empty directory.
-Not supported on Windows.
+      --allow-non-empty                        Allow mounting over a non-empty directory (not supported on Windows)
-      --allow-other                            Allow access to other users.
-Not supported on Windows.
+      --allow-other                            Allow access to other users (not supported on Windows)
-      --allow-root                             Allow access to root user.
-Not supported on Windows.
+      --allow-root                             Allow access to root user (not supported on Windows)
-      --async-read                             Use asynchronous reads.
-Not supported on Windows. (default true)
+      --async-read                             Use asynchronous reads (not supported on Windows) (default true)
-      --attr-timeout duration                  Time for which file/directory attributes are cached. (default 1s)
+      --attr-timeout duration                  Time for which file/directory attributes are cached (default 1s)
-      --daemon                                 Run mount in background and exit parent process.
-Not supported on Windows.
-As background output is suppressed, use --log-file with --log-format=pid,... to monitor.
+      --daemon                                 Run mount in background and exit parent process (as background output is suppressed, use --log-file with --log-format=pid,... to monitor) (not supported on Windows)
-      --daemon-timeout duration                Time limit for rclone to respond to kernel.
-Not supported on Windows.
+      --daemon-timeout duration                Time limit for rclone to respond to kernel (not supported on Windows)
-      --daemon-wait duration                   Time to wait for ready mount from daemon (maximum time on Linux, constant sleep time on OSX/BSD).
-Ignored on Windows. (default 1m0s)
+      --daemon-wait duration                   Time to wait for ready mount from daemon (maximum time on Linux, constant sleep time on OSX/BSD) (not supported on Windows) (default 1m0s)
-      --debug-fuse                             Debug the FUSE internals - needs -v.
+      --debug-fuse                             Debug the FUSE internals - needs -v
-      --default-permissions                    Makes kernel enforce access control based on the file mode.
-Not supported on Windows.
+      --default-permissions                    Makes kernel enforce access control based on the file mode (not supported on Windows)
-      --dir-cache-time duration                Time to cache directory entries for. (default 5m0s)
+      --dir-cache-time duration                Time to cache directory entries for (default 5m0s)
       --dir-perms FileMode                     Directory permissions (default 0777)
       --file-perms FileMode                    File permissions (default 0666)
-      --fuse-flag stringArray                  Flags or arguments to be passed direct to libfuse/WinFsp.
-Repeat if required.
+      --fuse-flag stringArray                  Flags or arguments to be passed direct to libfuse/WinFsp (repeat if required)
-      --gid uint32                             Override the gid field set by the filesystem.
-Not supported on Windows. (default 1000)
+      --gid uint32                             Override the gid field set by the filesystem (not supported on Windows) (default 1000)
   -h, --help                                   help for mount
-      --max-read-ahead SizeSuffix              The number of bytes that can be prefetched for sequential reads.
-Not supported on Windows. (default 128Ki)
+      --max-read-ahead SizeSuffix              The number of bytes that can be prefetched for sequential reads (not supported on Windows) (default 128Ki)
-      --network-mode                           Mount as remote network drive, instead of fixed disk drive.
-Supported on Windows only
+      --network-mode                           Mount as remote network drive, instead of fixed disk drive (supported on Windows only)
-      --no-checksum                            Don't compare checksums on up/download.
+      --no-checksum                            Don't compare checksums on up/download
-      --no-modtime                             Don't read/write the modification time (can speed things up).
+      --no-modtime                             Don't read/write the modification time (can speed things up)
-      --no-seek                                Don't allow seeking in files.
+      --no-seek                                Don't allow seeking in files
-      --noappledouble                          Ignore Apple Double (._) and .DS_Store files.
-Supported on macOS only. (default true)
+      --noappledouble                          Ignore Apple Double (._) and .DS_Store files (supported on OSX only) (default true)
-      --noapplexattr                           Ignore all "com.apple.*" extended attributes.
-Supported on macOS only.
+      --noapplexattr                           Ignore all "com.apple.*" extended attributes (supported on OSX only)
-  -o, --option stringArray                     Option for libfuse/WinFsp.
-Repeat if required.
+  -o, --option stringArray                     Option for libfuse/WinFsp (repeat if required)
-      --poll-interval duration                 Time to wait between polling for changes.
-Must be smaller than dir-cache-time.
-Only on supported remotes.
-Set to 0 to disable. (default 1m0s)
+      --poll-interval duration                 Time to wait between polling for changes, must be smaller than dir-cache-time and only on supported remotes (set 0 to disable) (default 1m0s)
-      --read-only                              Mount read-only.
+      --read-only                              Mount read-only
-      --uid uint32                             Override the uid field set by the filesystem.
-Not supported on Windows. (default 1000)
+      --uid uint32                             Override the uid field set by the filesystem (not supported on Windows) (default 1000)
-      --umask int                              Override the permission bits set by the filesystem.
-Not supported on Windows. (default 2)
+      --umask int                              Override the permission bits set by the filesystem (not supported on Windows) (default 2)
-      --vfs-cache-max-age duration             Max age of objects in the cache. (default 1h0m0s)
+      --vfs-cache-max-age duration             Max age of objects in the cache (default 1h0m0s)
-      --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache. (default off)
+      --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache (default off)
       --vfs-cache-mode CacheMode               Cache mode off|minimal|writes|full (default off)
-      --vfs-cache-poll-interval duration       Interval to poll the cache for stale objects. (default 1m0s)
+      --vfs-cache-poll-interval duration       Interval to poll the cache for stale objects (default 1m0s)
-      --vfs-case-insensitive                   If a file name not found, find a case insensitive match.
+      --vfs-case-insensitive                   If a file name not found, find a case insensitive match
-      --vfs-read-ahead SizeSuffix              Extra read ahead over --buffer-size when using cache-mode full.
+      --vfs-read-ahead SizeSuffix              Extra read ahead over --buffer-size when using cache-mode full
-      --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks. (default 128Mi)
+      --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks (default 128Mi)
-      --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached. 'off' is unlimited. (default off)
+      --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached ('off' is unlimited) (default off)
-      --vfs-read-wait duration                 Time to wait for in-sequence read before seeking. (default 20ms)
+      --vfs-read-wait duration                 Time to wait for in-sequence read before seeking (default 20ms)
-      --vfs-used-is-size rclone size           Use the rclone size algorithm for Used size.
+      --vfs-used-is-size rclone size           Use the rclone size algorithm for Used size
-      --vfs-write-back duration                Time to writeback files after last use when using cache. (default 5s)
+      --vfs-write-back duration                Time to writeback files after last use when using cache (default 5s)
-      --vfs-write-wait duration                Time to wait for in-sequence write before giving error. (default 1s)
+      --vfs-write-wait duration                Time to wait for in-sequence write before giving error (default 1s)
-      --volname string                         Set the volume name.
-Supported on Windows and macOS only.
+      --volname string                         Set the volume name (supported on Windows and OSX only)
-      --write-back-cache                       Makes kernel buffer writes before sending them to rclone.
-Without this, writethrough caching is used.
-Not supported on Windows.
+      --write-back-cache                       Makes kernel buffer writes before sending them to rclone (without this, writethrough caching is used) (not supported on Windows)
 ```

 See the [global flags page](/flags/) for global options not listed here.